 In corporations, there are obstacles that stand in the way of experimentation.
 Your team dynamic could be dysfunctional, the legal department may present a barrier, or the team mindset could be keeping colleagues in their comfort zone preventing progress.
-To be able to overcome these obstacles, one should identify the possible blockers beforehand and find ways to tackle them.
+A corporate business solution is to take a page out of a startups playbook to overcome these obstacles, and identify the possible blockers beforehand and find ways to tackle them.

-One way is to set clear guidelines and involve more people in the experimentation process to help them understand why tasks are done that way.
+One way is to set clear guidelines and involve more people in the experimentation and corporate innovation process to help them understand why tasks are done that way.

 It should be mentioned that most of the experimentations are going to fail, especially in the beginning.
-Although failure is never ideal, it’s a part of the game.
+Although failure is never ideal, it’s a key to innovation.
 Once again, learning from that failure is all that counts.
 The more you experiment with trial and error, the better the quality of your results in the long run.

 5. Information sharing and collaboration

 Startups are on a constant lookout for new innovative business solutions that can help them to become better and faster.
 Startup employees are constantly collaborating and sharing their knowledge with their team members by leveraging the latest technology.

 However, in the more traditional, hierarchical companies with departmental barriers, the situation is often different.
 When people are experts in their own area, it is possible that they become possessive of their specialist knowledge and do not want to share their ideas with the rest of the organization.